The dynamic generalized covariance measure for conditional independence testing with nonstationary time series: The Dynamic Generalized Covariance Measure

-Next, we introduce notation for the time-offsets of each dimension of $X_{t,n}$, $Y_{t,n}$, $Z_{t,n}$ because we want to infer time-delayed conditional dependencies.
+Next, we introduce notation for the time-offsets of each dimension of $X_{t,n}$, $Y_{t,n}$, $Z_{t,n}$.
 Negative time-offsets are called lags, and positive time-offsets are called leads.
-Time-offsets of zero are allowed so that contemporaneous conditional dependencies can be considered.
 Let be the sets of time-offsets of $X_{t,n,i}$, $Y_{t,n,j}$, $Z_{t,n,k}$ under consideration.
 We require the time-offsets $C_k$ to be non-positive so that the covariates are known at time $t$.
-In practice, the largest (in magnitude) time-offsets should be selected small enough so that there is a sufficient amount of data to conduct the test.
+The time-offsets should be selected so that there is a sufficient amount of data to conduct the test.